ktor-doc-jp/ktor-doc-jp/pages/features/compression.md

 }
 ```

-Each encoder can be configured with a priority and a number of conditions:
+Each encoder can be configured with a priority and some conditions:

 ```kotlin
 install(Compression) {